1st International Workshop on AI Methods in Data Mining Challenges (DMGATE'18)

 The scope of DMGATE is to establish a forum for data scientists working at the edge of academic research and commercial applications, keen on developing and using AI-based methods in data mining projects and challenges.
 DMGATE continues the tradition of data mining competitions organized at FedCSIS.

 This year’s competition starts on April 3 and lasts until May 7.
 The task is to predict win-rates of Hearthstone decks used by players with various skill and experience.
-Further details will be provided soon.
+Details are available here.

 As usual, competition winners will be granted with financial awards and/or free conference registration.
 Moreover, we will invite a small group of authors of the most interesting competition solutions to submit papers that will be reviewed on special fast-track basis.